 By today’s rigorous standards, In For The Kill is not exactly earthshattering; many might even call it rock and roll given Bourge’s primitive guitar tone and some of the still-fit-to-boogie rhythm and blues leanings.
 But in ’74, when the almighty Judas Priest was still rocka rollin' and Sabbath were beginning to flex their subtle prog muscle, this was pretty tremendous.
 Bourge, though perpetually underrated, is arguably the greatest riff crafter of his era, second only to that ‘other Tony’ Iommi whose reign is far less disputable.
+[EDIT: With an ironic turn on 13 to bring the inspiration full-circle, Iommi would rip off the title track's main riff to power the middling "Live Forever".]
 His mixture of sinister chromatic lines and heavy blues licks, when coupled with Shelley’s super fat bass tone and Boot’s quaint yet involved rhythmic backbone, are a thing of simple beauty.

 The band seem to recognize this intrinsically as In For The Kill, the fourth Budgie record, is possibly the least elaborate of its kin.
 There’s a bit of production experimentation, particularly with the guitar tone in certain highlights (premonitory of Rush’s mid-late 70’s work), and a certain jammy quality in some of the album’s grander moments, but mostly the band is concerned with locking into their trademark monster grooves and riding them until logical fruition.
 The opener/title track is a great example of this: there might be four actual riffs in here over its six minutes of playtime.
 But whadda buncha riffs they be: this groove is so infectiously heavy that even Eddie Van Halen had to get in on it, covering the track in ’76 (search for bootlegs, this is actually how I first heard of this song in the first place).
 “Crash Course in Brain Surgery” takes this to an impossible next level with an enduring thump that, believe it or not, was conceived back in ’71.
 You know this track because of James and Lars, but the incendiary original is still extremely worthy.
 The fact that these big leaguers were old-school Budgie fans should suggest that what little hype this band’s classic period generates is not being over-stated.
 The grandiose “Zoom Club” is also pretty ahead of its time, reminiscent of melodic and harmonic ideas that the Scorpions would utilize a few years down the road.